In which Zelda is spirited away to a wizard's tower.

 "It does feel a little corporate," Zelda admitted.

 "I thought so."
 Ganondorf nodded in agreement.
-"I don't have time to fool around with this sort of thing.
-I had one of Link's acquaintances handle it for me, a man named Bolson.
+"I don't have time to fool around with such things.
+I had one of Link's acquaintances handle the furnishings for me, a man named Bolson.
 I'll introduce you once we've gotten you out of that miserable apartment."